hltdev8642/truck2jbeam/README.md

 ## Overview

 truck2jbeam is an enhanced converter for Rigs of Rods (RoR) vehicle files to BeamNG.drive JBeam format.
-This tool converts `.truck`, `.trailer`, `.airplane`, `.boat`, `.car`, and `.load` files into BeamNG-compatible `.jbeam` files with comprehensive error handling, validation, and customization options.
+This tool converts `.truck`, `.trailer`, `.airplane`, `.boat`, `.car`, `.load`, and `.train` files into BeamNG-compatible `.jbeam` files with comprehensive error handling, validation, and customization options.

 ### Key Features